UwUtisum/Meteor-M2-Data-and-Software-I-use/README.md

 More information can be found here: https://www.rtl-sdr.com/the-meteor-m2-lrpt-weather-satellite-has-failed/

 # August 2023 Update:
-Meteor M-2's replacement meteor M-3 has launched and is fully operational as of the 18th of augast 2023 i will update soon with images of my passes from the new sat
+Meteor M-2's replacement meteor M-3 has launched and is fully operational as of the 18th of august 2023 i will update soon with images of my passes from the new sat